Log canonical $3$-fold complements: Lifting complements from curves

-where $q$ is some natural number, $\{t\}$ is the boundary divisor, and $\bM T.$ is the moduli part.
-We claim that in~\eqref{s6:can-bun} we may choose $q$ and the Cartier index of the $\qq$-divisor $\bM T.$ to only depend on the finite set $\mathcal{R}$.
 Observe that, since $T$ is smooth at $t$, then the Cartier index of $\bM T.$ is equal to the Weil index of $\bM T.$.
-In order to prove the claim, we will run a minimal model program for $K_Z$ over $T$, which terminates with a model $Z'$.
+We will run a minimal model program for $K_Z$ over $T$, which terminates with a model $Z'$.
 Notice that, as $(Z,B_Z)$ is dlt, then $Z$ and $Z'$ are klt.
-We either have a semi-ample divisor $K_{Z'}$ over $T$ which induces a morphism $Z'\rightarrow Z_1$, or a Mori fiber space $Z'\rightarrow Z_1$ over $T$.
-The former case will be called $2.1$, and the latter case $2.2$.
-Since each step of this minimal model program is $(K_Z+B_Z)$-trivial, it suffices to produce a $n$-complement for the log canonical pair $(Z',B_{Z'})$ over $t\in T$.
-Replacing $(Z,B_Z)$ with $(Z',B_{Z'})$, we may either assume that $K_Z$ has a good minimal model over $T$, or a Mori fiber space structure over $T$.
+We either have a Mori fiber space $Z'\rightarrow Z_1$ over $T$, or we have a semi-ample divisor $K_{Z'}$ over $T$, which then induces a morphism $Z'\rightarrow Z_1$.
+We will proceed depending on what kind of morphism $Z'\rightarrow Z_1$ is.
+The case in which $Z'\rightarrow Z_1$ is a Mori fiber space will be called Case $2.1$, and the case in which $Z'\rightarrow Z_1$ is the ample model will be called case Case $2.2$.
+Since each step of this minimal model program is $(K_Z+B_Z)$-trivial, by part (4) of Lemma \ref{reduction complements}, it suffices to produce an $n$-complement for the log canonical pair $(Z',B_{Z'})$ over $t\in T$.
+Replacing $(Z,B_Z)$ with $(Z',B_{Z'})$, we may assume that $K_Z$ has either a good minimal model over $T$ or a Mori fiber space structure over $T$.

 \textbf{Case 2.1.a:} The MMP terminates with a MFS to a curve.